 At 37 weeks pregnant, baby is the size of a head of romaine lettuce.
 Baby measures about 19.1 inches.
 Average baby weight at 37 weeks is 6.3 pounds, and baby is gaining about half an ounce each day.

-37 weeks pregnant is eight months and about one week.
+When you’re 37 weeks pregnant, you’re nine months pregnant.
 You’ve got just three weeks until your due date.

 37 Weeks Pregnant Symptoms

 At 37 weeks pregnant, symptoms can be confused with signs of labor.
 Here’s what you might be feeling this week:

 - Heartburn.
 Baby continues to put pressure on your digestive system as you near your due date.
 Avoid spicy foods and drink plenty of water to prevent heartburn.

 - Spotting.
 A little bit of spotting is normal at week 37 of pregnancy—remember, your cervix is extra sensitive while you’re pregnant, so sex can irritate it and make it bleed.
 But call your doctor if it’s more than just a few drops of blood.
 Vaginal bleeding could be a sign of a problem with the placenta (such as placental abruption) and it’s important to seek treatment right away.
 Also, don’t confuse spotting or bleeding with the “bloody show,” a discharge tinged with blood that’s a totally harmless sign your cervix is changing to prep for delivery.

 - Stretch marks.
 Sorry, but new stretchies might appear on your 37 weeks pregnant belly and each week from here on out.
 Keep that body oil on hand and slather it on when you can.
 Also, keep drinking lots of water, even though you’re heading to the bathroom, oh, every two minutes.